Buster Keaton: Personal life

 On May 31, 1921, Keaton married Natalie Talmadge, his leading lady in Our Hospitality, and the sister of actresses Norma Talmadge (married to his business partner Joseph M. Schenck at the time) and Constance Talmadge, at Norma's home in Bayside, Queens.
 In 1922 they had a son, Joseph, and in 1924 a second son, Robert.

 After Robert's birth, the marriage began to suffer.
 Talmadge decided not to have any more children, banishing Keaton to a separate bedroom; he dated actresses Dorothy Sebastian and Kathleen Key during this period.
 Natalie's extravagance was another factor, as she spent up to a third of her husband's earnings.

 Keaton had designed and built a modest cottage-like home as a surprise wedding gift for Natalie, but she was dissatisfied with its size and having no place for servants.
-Consequently Keaton sold it to MGM executive Eddie Mannix at cost, and commissioned Gene Verge Sr. in 1926 to build a 10000 sqft estate in Beverly Hills for $300,000 ($5,141,000 in 2024).
+Consequently, Keaton sold it to MGM executive Eddie Mannix at cost, and commissioned Gene Verge Sr. in 1926 to build a 10000 sqft estate, the so-called Buster Keaton Italian villa, in Beverly Hills for $300,000 ($5,141,000 in 2024).
 Neighbors included Tom Mix and Rudolph Valentino.
 Among famous subsequent residents were renter Marlene Dietrich and, later, Cary Grant with his wife, heiress Barbara Hutton.
 James Mason and his wife Pamela purchased the home in 1948.

 After attempts at reconciliation, Natalie divorced Buster in 1932, and changed the boys' surname to "Talmadge".
 On July 1, 1942, the 18-year-old Robert and the 20-year-old Joseph made the name change permanent after their mother won a court petition.

 With the failure of his marriage and the loss of his independence as a filmmaker, Keaton descended into alcoholism.
 He was briefly institutionalized, according to the Turner Classic Movies documentary So Funny It Hurt.
 He escaped a straitjacket with tricks learned from Harry Houdini.
 In 1933, he married his nurse Mae Scriven during an alcoholic binge, about which he later claimed to remember nothing.
 Scriven claimed that she did not know Keaton's real first name until after the marriage.
 She filed for divorce in 1935 after finding him with Leah Clampitt Sewell, the wife of millionaire Barton Sewell II, in a hotel in Santa Barbara.
 They divorced in 1936 at great financial cost to Keaton.
 After undergoing aversion therapy, he stopped drinking for five years.